adobe/spectrum-web-components/packages/button/README.md

 ### Pending

-While in pending state, `<sp-button>` elements will not respond to click events and will appear faded with an indeterminent `<sp-progress-circle>`.
+While in pending state, `<sp-button>` elements will not respond to click events and will appear faded with an indeterminate `<sp-progress-circle>`.
 `<sp-button>` elements label and icon will be hidden while in pending state.

 Note: `pending` state of the `<sp-button>` element is applied after 1s delay to avoid flashing the pending state for quick actions.
 You can override the delay by adding custom css var `--pending-delay` to your css.

 ```html
 <sp-button-group>